jhpyle/docassemble/_docs/logic.md

 [`mandatory`] to a [Python expression] that evaluates to either `True` or `False`.
 For example:

-{% include demo-side-by-side.html demo="all-mandatory" %}
+{% include demo-side-by-side.html demo="branch-mandatory" %}

 Here, the "What is your favorite type of fruit" [`question`] is only "mandatory" if the user says that `apple` is their favorite type of